Total credit card balances in the US have reached $420 billion. Needless to say, most Americans have some kind of debt.

 If your highest interest rate somehow has the highest amount due, watch out.
 You might wait a year or more before you manage to pay off the first debt.

-How to Choose Snowball vs Avalanche
+How to Choose between Snowball vs Avalanche

 Your situation, goals and personal motivation will govern the choice of snowball, avalanche or consolidation.